quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part60_12.4_Clips.md

 :p How does cross-fading between clips work?
 ??x
 Cross-fading between clips involves overlapping the timelines of two animations by a certain duration (∆tblend) and then blending the two clips together.
-The blend percentage \( b \) starts at 0 when the cross-fade begins, gradually increasing until it reaches 1 at time \( t_{end} \), making only clip B visible.
+The blend percentage $b $ starts at 0 when the cross-fade begins, gradually increasing until it reaches 1 at time$t_{end}$, making only clip B visible.
 ```java
 public class CrossFade {
     private double startTime;